Suetsugu Nobumasa: Biography

 Suetsugu subsequently served on the Japanese delegation to the Washington Naval Treaty negotiations in 1921, although he was a prominent member of the Fleet Faction.
 During his period in staff assignments at the Imperial Japanese Navy General Staff, he worked on revisions to the Japanese battle plans and strategies, especially targeting the United States Navy, and to opposing the efforts of the Treaty Faction, especially after the signing of the London Naval Treaty.
 He was promoted to rear admiral in 1923 and vice admiral in 1927.
 In December 1931, he became commander of the Maizuru Naval District and in December 1932 became commander of the IJN 2nd Fleet.
 In 1933, he commanded the Combined Fleet and the IJN 1st Fleet.
 Suetsugu promoted rigorous training for the fleet, especially in severe weather conditions.
 He was promoted to full admiral in 1934, and became commander of the Yokosuka Naval District in December of the same year.

 In December 1935, Suetsugu joined the Supreme War Council.
 He retired from active service in October 1937 and entered the reserves.

-In December 1937, Suetsugu was named Home Minister under the first Konoe administration, serving in that post until January 1939.
+In December 1937, Suetsugu was named Home Minister in the First Konoe Cabinet, serving in that post until January 1939.
 Noted for his extremely anti-leftist politics, Suetsugu immediately ordered the Tokko special police to begin widespread arrests of known left-wing individuals.
 He strongly supported Konoe’s plans for the creation of a single-party state under the Taisei Yokusankai.
 He was an outspoken advocate of the Tripartite Pact with Nazi Germany and Fascist Italy He was outspoken against those in the government and even those in the Imperial Japanese Army who were advocating a negotiated settlement to end the Second Sino-Japanese War.